 The other orange vegetable that means fall to many of us is the lovely sweet potato.
 This easy, sweet-and-savory breakfast recipe creates super-moist muffins by using a sweet potato purée and canola oil, plus a bit of maple syrup to complement the sage-flecked breakfast sausage.
 Get our Sweet Potato Sausage Breakfast Muffin recipe.
-(Don’t skip our plainer—but perfect—Sweet Potato Biscuit recipe, pictured at the top of this page, either.)
+(Don’t skip our plainer—but perfect—Sweet Potato Biscuit recipe either, especially if you’re after a partner to soup.)

 You can up the health factor of this fall favorite by using something like hulled barley or farro instead of the typical arborio rice for the creamy, decadent Italian dish, but either way, the sweet butternut squash is delightful with the golden saffron.
 Get the Squash and Saffron Risotto recipe.

 This is a flexible recipe using yet another beloved orange vegetable, and we love that.
 Got a pound or so of carrots to use up?
 You’re in luck.
 Make some carrot hummus, but if you’re out of tahini, no worries.
 You can use almond butter.
 You’ll still need some garbanzo beans, and the spice comes from that Tunisian paste, harissa.
 Get our Spicy Carrot Hummus recipe.

 Related Reading: Tips & Tricks for the Best Homemade Hummus Ever